zelros/Ethical-AI-Standard/project-example.md

 ```

 ## 6.20 Metrics
-We used the logloss metric.
+We used the Log Loss metric.

 ## 6.30 Validation strategy
 We chosed hyperparameters and variable with a 3-fold cross-validation.